WORLD INFORMATION ARCHITECTURE DAY 2016 (WIAD) - ZURICH

 1. IA is part of UX or vice versa

-It doesn’t really matter, IA and UX are strictly related because they are part of our lives;
+It doesn’t matter.
+IA and UX are strictly related because they are part of our lives;

 2. IA is hierarchy